TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 4/John 4.29.md

 ---

-Come, see a man, who told me all things that [ever] I did: can this be the Christ?
+"Come, see a man who told me everything that I did.
+Can this be the Christ?"